kubernetes/k8s.io/dns/README.md

 First, the DNS administrator opens a PR with the requested update applied to the appropriate YAML file.
 Next, the requestor validates that the PR looks correct for their request and responds `/lgtm`

-The DNS adminstrator merges the PR once it has been LGTM'd
+The DNS administrator merges the PR once it has been LGTM'd

 #### Applying the update
 The DNS adminstrator applies the update using the instructions below.
 Once the update has been